Moths of North Carolina

 Habitats: Our records come from a wide range of hardwood-containing habitats, including maritime forests, bottomland forests, and mesic slopes.
 The majority come from semi-wooded residential neighborhoods.

-Larval Host Plants: The larvae feed on a wide range of hardwood species (Chapman and Lienk, 1971; Craighead et al., 1950; Prentice, 1966; Covell, 1984; Hodges, 1986; Linit et al., 1986; Godfrey et al., 1987; Heppner, 2007; Robinson et al., 2010; Marquis et al., 2019).
-The reported hosts include Silver Maple (Acer saccharinum), Sugar Maple (A. saccharum), Paper Birch (Betula papyrifera), Shagbark Hickory (Carya ovata), American Chestnut (Castanea dentata), hackberries (Celtis), hazelnuts (Corylus), Quince (Cydonia oblonga), American Witch-hazel (Hamamelis virginiana), Black Walnut (Juglans nigra), Sweet Crabapple (Malus coronaria), Common Apple (M. domestica), Sourwood (Oxydendrum arboreum), Bigtooth Aspen (Populus grandidentata), Quaking Aspen (P. tremuloides), American Plum (Prunus americana), pears (Pyrus), White Oak (Quercus alba), Scarlet Oak (Q. coccinea), Shingle Oak (Q. imbricaria), Bur Oak (Q. macrocarpa), Chinquapin Oak (Q. muehlenbergii), Northern Red Oak (Q. rubra), Post Oak (Q. stellata), Black Oak (Q. velutina), Rhododendron, goldenrods (Solidago), American Basswood (Tilia americana) and Northern Highbush Blueberry (Vaccinium corymbosum). - View
+Larval Host Plants: The larvae feed on a wide range of hardwood species, with oaks appearing to be the primary hosts (Chapman and Lienk, 1971; Craighead et al., 1950; Prentice, 1966; Covell, 1984; Hodges, 1986; Linit et al., 1986; Godfrey et al., 1987; Heppner, 2007; Robinson et al., 2010; Marquis et al., 2019).
+The reported hosts include Silver Maple (Acer saccharinum), Sugar Maple (A. saccharum), Paper Birch (Betula papyrifera), Shagbark Hickory (Carya ovata), American Chestnut (Castanea dentata), hackberries (Celtis), hazelnuts (Corylus), Quince (Cydonia oblonga), American Witch-hazel (Hamamelis virginiana), Black Walnut (Juglans nigra), Sweet Crabapple (Malus coronaria), Common Apple (M. domestica), Sourwood (Oxydendrum arboreum), Bigtooth Aspen (Populus grandidentata), Quaking Aspen (P. tremuloides), American Plum (Prunus americana), pears (Pyrus), White Oak (Quercus alba), Scarlet Oak (Q. coccinea), Shingle Oak (Q. imbricaria), Bur Oak (Q. macrocarpa), Chinquapin Oak (Q. muehlenbergii), Northern Red Oak (Q. rubra), Post Oak (Q. stellata), Black Oak (Q. velutina), Rhododendron, goldenrods (Solidago spp.), American Basswood (Tilia americana), and Northern Highbush Blueberry (Vaccinium corymbosum).
+As of 2025, we do not have any feeding records for North Carolina. - View

 Observation Methods: The adults are attracted to lights.
 More information is needed on host use in North Carolina.